dsalomoni/my-ubuntu/README.md

 ```

 The first command stops the Ubuntu container if it is running.
 The second command deletes the Docker volume holding data present under `/home/ubuntu`. **Be careful** if you stored anything there.

+### 4.4.
+Some software does not run

+The Docker container providing the Ubuntu environment, started with the `docker run` commands above, has "standard" container privileges.
+These are OK to install and run many programs on the dockerized Ubuntu environment.
+However, there are some programs that require special privileges.
+These are normally programs that need low-level access to some devices on your host system.

+**A general but important warning: before downloading and using any software (on your host system, on a container, or anywhere else), you should be sure it’s trustworthy.**

+For example, Visual Studio Code can be easily installed into the Ubuntu system, but it won't run if it is started with the `docker run` commands above.
+In the case of Visual Studio Code, you can fix this by adding the flag `--cap-add=SYS_ADMIN` to the `docker run` command.
+This grants the container the possibility to perform a range of system administration operations, since these are required by Visual Studio Code.
+Other software may need different privileges.

+Note that granting special privileges to Docker containers is **not recommended** and should be avoided if not strictly necessary.
+More info can be found in the <a href="https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities">Runtime privilege and Linux capabilities</a> documentation of the Docker run reference manual.

 ## 5. Acknowledgments